panzerdp/dmitripavlutin.com/content/posts/137-react-usetransition/index.md

 [Try the demo.](https://codesandbox.io/s/heavy-update-as-urgent-ejwbg?file=/src/FilterList.js)

-`<FilterList names={names}>` accepts a big array of names.
+`<FilterList names={names} />` accepts a big array of names.
 Inside of the component, `query` is the state variable that contains the query string.
 The input field is a [controlled component](/controlled-inputs-using-react-hooks/) that updates `query` state variable when the user types.

 Open the [demo]((https://codesandbox.io/s/heavy-update-as-urgent-ejwbg?file=/src/FilterList.js)) and type quickly a query into the input field.
 You would notice typiing lags and the UI feels unresponsive for noticeable periods of time.